 Museum Experience Goals

-The Museum of the Blind People’s Movement will be different - in content, accessibility, storytelling, and in its relationship with guests.
+The Museum of the Blind People’s Movement will be different - in content, inclusive accessibility, multimodal storytelling, and in its relationship with guests.
 The experience will be a result of conversations large and small, creative sessions, workshops, interviews, research, planning, testing, learning and unlearning, and cumulative decades of professional practice redefining museum and cultural experiences.

 The museum experience will be welcoming, acknowledging that guests are all on their own personal journeys.
 It will disrupt expectations, inspire and redefine understanding, and celebrate people across the full spectrum of experiences.